e2101657/datawww/README.md

 # Weather Data Lakehouse Pipeline

 This project implements an end-to-end data pipeline using a modern lakehouse architecture.
 The pipeline processes real-time API data and historical data.
 The system supports both batch and streaming ingestion, and simple machine learning predictions.
+We used AI to  fix  our  errors from the code  because there were problems in the code we were writing.

 ## Architecture